reductive-group/reductive-group.github.io/_posts/2026-02-28-Syllables.md

 ## Relative stress

 In rook script, stressed syllables attract consonants and unstressed syllables repel them.
 This often aligns with the rules above, but not always.
+When a completely unstressed syllable is adjacent to a fully or partially stressed syllable, the stressed syllable will usually take as many consonants as possible from the unstressed syllable.
+When two stressed syllables are adjacent, it’s typically the case that one has heavier stress than the other; in this case there is a preference for the syllable with heavier stress to absorb more consonants, though other syllable boundary rules may conflict.
 Let’s see some examples.

 | Latin | romanized rook | rook script |
 | --- | --- | --- |